 The Plan File Directory page is primarily intended for use in cases where plan files are form-enabled, and the end users' primary client is the Web Client.
 However, the page can also be used as an alternate means to open spreadsheet plan files.

 For more information on customizing this page, see the File Group Administration Guide.

-Creating a link to the Plan File Directory page
+Accessing the Plan File Directory page